unrealwork/atsd-use-cases/SocrataIowaCompensation/README.md

 ```

 Since we are looking for the average compensation per employee, we simply need to divide the the total employee compensation in the state (comp) by the total number of employees in the state (emp).
-Since the star times of these two series differ, the beginning of the equation serves to set any non-real values (when the series do not intersect) equal to 'null.'
+Since the start times of these two series differ, the beginning of the equation serves to set any non-real values (when the series do not intersect) equal to 'null.'
 Time intervals containing both series will be computed and displayed,
 per the second part of the equation.
 Below is an image of the average employee compensation for the federal government industry in the state of Iowa.

 ![Figure 19](Images/Figure19.png)

-Based off of our output, the average salary for a federal government employee in the state increased from $50,211 in March of 1998 to $92,078 in September of 2016.
+Based off of our output, the unadjusted average salary for a federal government employee in the state increased from $50,211 in March of 1998 to $92,078 in September of 2016.
 You can explore this portal here:

 [![](Images/button.png)](https://apps.axibase.com/chartlab/202133dd)

 Below is another example exploring average government salary in the state of Iowa.
 This instance shows the average salary for local and state government employees in Iowa.
-Based off of our output, the average salary increased
+Based off of our output, the unadjusted average salary increased
 from $32,711 in March 1998 to $59,196 in September 2016.
 In this time frame, the number of employees in Iowa for local and state government increased from 155,000 to 174,000 and 61,000 to 66,000 persons,
 respectively.